Depending on your sexual orientation, you may be granted different privileges or encounter different challenges abroad than you do at home.

 Adapted from Northwestern University’s “Identity Abroad: LGBTQIA”

-- Does your right to be LGBTQIA+ in the U.S. conflict with the religious or cultural values and traditions of your host country?
+- Does my right to be LGBTQIA+ in the U.S. conflict with the religious or cultural values and traditions of my host country?

-- How will you reconcile your human rights with the cultural values of your host society?
+- How will I reconcile my human rights with the cultural values of my host society?

-- Are there safety considerations that you should be aware of?
+- Are there safety considerations that I should be aware of?

-- What are gender relations typically like in your host country?
+- What are gender relations typically like in my host country?

-- What is considered to be typical male and female social behavior in your host culture?
+- What is considered to be typical male and female social behavior in my host culture?

-- What is the social perception of members of the LGBTQIA+ community in your host country?
+- What is the social perception of members of the LGBTQIA+ community in my host country?

-- What roles do transgender people play in your host culture?
+- What roles do transgender people play in my host culture?

 Things to Consider While Abroad